risd-gd/babybindery/_posts/2016-09-12-ds1syllabus.md

 ## Grading

 Grades in D.S. do not emphasize end products, but the necessary work that leads to successful end products.
-Evidence of the below are visible in process blog, sketchbook, completion of units as directed by the faculty:
+Evidence of the below are visible in process blog, sketchbook, completion of units as directed by the faculty.

 >
 | | |
 | 20%   | *Contribution* |